-- 8.15.1 All software shall be held in a safe held at the Directorate of ICT. - 8.15.2 Software taken from the cabinet by authorised staff shall be recorded in a software register and upon return be signed back into the register. - 8.15.3 The Directorate of ICT shall license all appropriate software. - 8.15.4 Should an officer require specialized software than currently available, the officer shall be required to request this in writing coupled with authorisation from the officer's supervisor?
-The Directorate of ICT shall evaluate the merits of each software request.
+- 8.15.1 All software shall be held in a safe held at the Department of ICT & e-Government. - 8.15.2 Software taken from the cabinet by authorised staff shall be recorded in a software register and upon return be signed back into the register. - 8.15.3 The Department of ICT shall license all appropriate software. - 8.15.4 Should an officer require specialized software than currently available, the officer shall be required to request this in writing coupled with authorisation from the officer's supervisor?
+The Department of ICT shall evaluate the merits of each software request.